 Discussion

 Biomass production is the most widespread functional endpoint in research on ecosystem functioning under anthropogenic change, and producer biomass (diet quantity) has been the main focus in most trophic experiments (Arts and Wainmann 1999, Balvanera et al. 2006, Cardinale et al. 2011).
-The loss of diatom biomass induced by copper corresponds to previous findings on the toxicity of copper to marine diatoms (Stauber and Florence 1989, Cid et al. 1995, Pistocchi et al. 1997, Masmoudi et al. 2013).
-Diatom biomass was not affected at low atrazine concentrations, although atrazine has been shown to reduce diatom biomass at concentrations lower than those used in our study (Bester et al. 1995, DeLorenzo et al. 1999, 2001, Magnusson et al. 2008).
+The loss of diatom biomass induced by copper corresponds to previous findings on the toxicity of copper to marine diatoms (Pistocchi et al. 1997, Masmoudi et al. 2013).
+Diatom biomass was not affected at low atrazine concentrations, although atrazine has been shown to reduce diatom biomass at concentrations lower than those used in our study (DeLorenzo et al. 1999, 2001, Magnusson et al. 2008).
 The capacity of our experimental diatom communities to maintain their biomass under low atrazine exposure was related to a change in community structure, with C. closterium becoming dominant in all atrazine-stressed communities.
 Atrazine blocks the electron transport chain of Photosystem II (PSII, Dorigo and Leboulanger 2001).
 Some diatom species can however reduce their dependency on photosynthesis and thus their sensitivity to PSII inhibitors by mixotrophic growth (i.e. the uptake of organic substrates, Debenest et al. 2009, Larras et al. 2014).
 C. closterium is capable of mixotrophic growth (Vanelslander et al. 2009), which reduces its sensitivity to herbicide stress (Mensens et al., in press).
 The presence of a mixotrophic, atrazine-tolerant species thus caused changes in community structure which underpinned the absence of biomass loss at low atrazine levels.

 Selective atrazine stress determined the diet quality of diatom communities, which lost 60% and 75% of their EFA content at low and high levels of the pesticide.
 The same extent of energy loss was observed in synthetic communities which reflected the community structure under atrazine without exposure to the pesticide.
 As diet quality in atrazine-exposed experimental communities and unexposed synthetic communities did not differ, the energy loss under atrazine was caused by selective changes in community structure rather than by context-dependent atrazine effects on diatom diet quality.
 This selective atrazine stress could be attributed to the dominant species C. closterium, which produced three and eight and times less EFAs than the species contributing the most biomass under control conditions, i.e. N. arenaria and N. acicularis, respectively (see fatty acids per species in Table S1).
 In the presence of copper, communities were dominated by the same lipid-rich species as in the control, and as a result no selective effects on diet quality were observed.
 The lower diet quality in experimental compared to synthetic communities at high copper levels was therefore caused by context-dependent rather than selective copper effects.
 Context-dependent effects also likely caused the further loss of EFAs at high compared to low atrazine stress, since community structure at the two herbicide levels did not differ.
 This loss of diet quality at high levels of both stressors could be due to physiological stress effects such as an alteration of photosynthesis and thus of the carbon supply for fatty acid synthesis, inhibition of the enzymes involved in lipid biosynthesis or an increase in the degree of fatty acid saturation, which are all reported to reduce the microalgal EFA production under metal and pesticide stress (Böger et al. 2000, Guschina and Harwood 2006, Chia et al. 2013).